facebookresearch/videoseal/README.md

 Then use the notebook in `notebooks/demos/video_inference.ipynb`.
 By default, it will load the model card `videoseal_1.0`, which contains the config for the model `y_128b_img.pth`.

+The model was trained with this grid: https://github.com/fairinternal/videoseal/blob/main/expes/videoseal/img_train.json

 ## Running experiments